-Vanessa joined CSI’s therapy team in March 2016.
-Vanessa serves as a therapist where she provides individual and family therapy to children, adolescents, and their families.
+Vanessa came aboard CSI’s therapy team in March 2016.
+Vanessa provides therapy services to children, adolescents, and their families.

-Vanessa graduated from the University of Nebraska-Omaha (UNO) with her Master’s in Social Work in December 2015.
-She is currently a Provisionally Licensed Mental Health Practitioner (PLMHP) in the state of Nebraska and has received training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
-Vanessa originally hails from North Dakota and earned her bachelor’s degree in Psychology and Classical Studies from Concordia College in Moorhead, MN.
+Vanessa graduated from the University of Nebraska-Omaha (UNO) with a master’s degree in social work (MSW) in December 2015.
+She is currently a Provisionally Licensed Mental Health Practitioner (PLMHP) in the state of Nebraska and has received training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Parent Child Interaction Therapy (PCIT), and Circle of Security – Parenting (COS-P).
+Vanessa originally hails from North Dakota and earned her bachelor’s degree in psychology and classical studies from Concordia College in Moorhead, MN.

 Before starting at CSI, Vanessa worked at Ready in 5 where she served refugee children and their families to help prepare them for kindergarten.
-She also interned at UNO and provided therapy services to college students.
+She also worked as an intern at UNO and provided therapy services to college students.

 Vanessa works with children of all ages and their families.
 She is passionate about creating an inclusive environment and meeting her clients with empathy.
 She enjoys building rapport and working with a diverse group of clients.
-Vanessa is committed to help her clients navigate the therapeutic process and find the skills needed to meet their goals.
+Vanessa is committed to helping her clients navigate their therapeutic process and helping them to find their unique set of skills needed to meet their goals.

 Adriana Fegenbush | LMHP